microsoft/qsharp-compiler/src/QuantumSdk/README.md

 Specifies whether to generate C# code as part of the compilation process.
 Setting this property to false may prevent certain interoperability features or integration with other pieces of the Quantum Development Kit.

 - `DefaultSimulator`:
 Specifies the simulator to use by default for execution.
+Valid values are QuantumSimulator, ToffoliSimulator, ResourcesEstimator, or the fully qualified name of a custom simulator.

 - `IncludeQsharpCorePackages`:
 Specifies whether the packages providing the basic language support for Q# are referenced.
 This property is set to true by default.
 If set to false, the Sdk will not reference any Q# libraries.